oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/soa-domain/weblogic-logging-exporter-setup.md

 #### Restart all the servers in the domain

-To restart the servers, stop and then restart them using the following commands.
+To restart the servers, stop and then start them using the following commands.

 To stop the servers:
 ```